Japan Inc sounds alarm on consumer spending

 Irregular workers earn on average less than half of what regular full-time workers earn, tax data show.

-The third problem is the government plans to raise the nationwide sales tax again, to 10 percent in 2017 from 8 percent, and households are already changing their behaviour.
+The third problem is the government plans to raise the nationwide sales tax again, to 10 percent in 2017 from 8 percent, and households are already changing their behavior.

-“Shoppers are tightening their purse strings,” said Masaaki Yoshizawa, senior managing director at apparel maker Onward Holdings.
+“Shoppers are tightening their purse strings,” said Masaaki Yoshizawa, senior managing director at apparel maker Onward Holdings (8016.T).

 “There is a lot of uncertainty about consumer spending, and another sales tax hike is on the way.
 Women are cutting back on clothes.”